-It’s not just what you do to the home that you have that determines the value of your home.
+It’s not just what you do to your property itself that determines the value of your home.
 It’s the neighborhood as a whole.
 Are things getting messier?
-You see more trash or discarded items on the sidewalk.
-Public parks aren’t worth going to.
-If cleanliness and upkeep don’t seem to be a part of the neighborhood this is a surefire sign that things are on the decline.
+Do you see more trash or discarded items on the sidewalk?
+What do the public spaces look like?
+If cleanliness and upkeep aren’t a priority this is a sign that the neighborhood may be on the decline.

 3. The streets are empty

 Safety is a staple of each neighborhood and can have a big impact on the value of your home.
-If families, women and children are noticeably absent from the streets, that’s a red flag.
+If families, women, and children are noticeably absent from the streets, that’s a red flag.
 They may not feel safe walking on the street if there are risks to their safety.
 You’ll want to check the neighborhood at different times, too.
 Notice who is on the streets and who is not.
-This can give you an indication of what’s going on with the neighborhood.
+This can give you an indication of who lives here and how they are spending their time.

 4. Property taxes are on the rise

 If property taxes are on the rise, it could signify that the community is losing out on business and the tax base is dwindling.
 Governments are normally pretty slow to cut services so they may transfer the burden of property taxes from commercial outlets to the residents.
 Keep in mind, however, that property taxes may also increase in concert with appreciation of property values, which is a good sign.
 So be aware that tax changes could mean more than one thing.

 Public transportation is the heartbeat of any community.
 It helps keep things moving and gets people to where they need to go.
 If public transportation access is limited or running slower than usual that can indicate a problem.
 If routes are being cut or there is limited access, it could mean that the transportation authority can’t justify going to that neighborhood often.
 Those decisions aren’t made lightly, so if that’s the case, it could spell trouble for the neighborhood.